 However, some gardens lack one main ingredient: nature.
 As odd as it sounds, yours may not be helping the planet even if you’re growing vegetables and have a compost bin.
-Here are some of the reasons why and the solutions.
+Here are some of the reasons why and the solutions towards creating a more eco-friendly garden.

 Keep It Real

 The main reason gardens are inorganic is due to pesticides.
 To stop pesky snails, slugs and ladybirds from destroying your plants, you put down poison.
 Sadly, the chemicals do not discriminate and they will seep into anything in sight.
 Usually, the soil bears the brunt of it as do the animals that see these pests as food.
-Keeping it real can help as some plants are excellent protectors.
+Keeping it natural can help as some plants are excellent protectors.
 Garlic is a natural pesticide due to the smell and will stop the majority of insects coming in for a closer look.
 Marigolds and sunflowers use their vivid colours to attract insects, on the other hand.
+These are far more eco-friendly than any sprays you can buy in the garden centre.

 Get Some Wood